juhana/hugo-by-example/_pages/characters/Scripts.md

 in [hugolib.h](library/hugolib.h/) and see how the other script routines call it)

-Looking at 'FindScript', we see that it checks to see if there are scripts associated with an object.
-If there are none, it returns the number equal to the constant 'MAX_SCRIPTS'.
-We can use this to check to see if there are any scripts associated with the 'speaking' global variable.
+Looking at `FindScript`, we see that it checks to see if there are scripts associated with an object.
+If there are none, it returns the number equal to the constant `MAX_SCRIPTS`.
+We can use this to check to see if there are any scripts associated with the `speaking` global variable.

 Then it's a simple case of [main](routines/main/) routine maneuvering: